Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 "A B-tree is a tree data structure that keeps data sorted and allows searches, insertions, and deletions in logarithmic amortized time"

-### Model Implementation:
+### Algorithmic Design / Model Implementation:
-Work in progress:
-rate based on syntax of summary sentences when training a model Unsure of what kind of model to use
-Which factors are important in good sentences. supervised, unsupervised

 Current Model:
 After breaking down a snippet using SpaCy, apply predermined rules of syntax and sentence structure in order to determine a score of the snippet
 Return the highest snippet scores

+Possible considerations in the future:
+With rated sentences from predetermined rules, a model can be created being trained from these sentences, and continue rating other sentences for possibly higher accuracy

 Currently considered rules:
 including both keywords
-connected by dependency path
-length of snippet
-number of sentences
+connected by dependency path, a higher score the closer the path length of snippet number of sentences original rating(from google or json files)

 ### Packages: